 Temporary hair colour

 A hair colouring product that only lasts until the hair is washed.
 The colour molecules are too big to penetrate the hair and simply coat the outside of the hair shaft, hence it is shampooed off easily.

-Ultraviolet (UV) light is found in sunlight, and consists of UVA, UVB and UVC radiation.
+Ultraviolet (UV) light is found in sunlight and consists of UVA, UVB, and UVC radiation.
 UV radiation is invisible to the human eye, though most people are aware of the effects of UV on the skin in the form of suntan and sunburn.
-Cosmetic products can have a SPF element, which helps protect the skin against UVB.
+Cosmetic products can have an SPF element, which helps protect the skin against UVB.